-The single-wall design is nice in that you can pitch the tent without getting the inside wet, as the canopy is one piece.
+The single-wall design is nice in that you can pitch the tent without getting the inside wet, since the canopy is one piece.
 The main fabric is TNF's proprietary "DryWall," single-skin fabric.
 Advertised as flame-retardant, breathable, water-resistant, and ultra-lightweight, it definitely feels promising packing as small and weighing as little as it does.
-But the fabric doesn't quite perform all the functions it's advertised to (and don't worry, I didn't deliberately try and set this tent ablaze - despite any frustrations I had with it).
+But the fabric doesn't quite perform all the functions it's advertised to (and don't worry, I didn't deliberately try and set this tent ablaze - despite the frustrations I had with it).

 The rocky terrain wasn't easy to stake into, and stake-out points were not so much my choosing as they were the ground's.
 This made it near impossible to fine-tune my pitch as much as I'd have liked to.
 With this tent, if you're unable to pitch on completely flat ground, and if you're unable to pitch on ground with plentiful stake-out options, you're likely going to have a less-than-ideal, loose pitch.

 It was fine for the first three hours.
-I put all my gear (save my wet pack) inside, changed into some dry clothes, and went under my friend's hammock tarp to cook dinner.
+I put all my gear (save my wet pack) inside, changed into some dry clothes, and went under my friend's tarp to cook dinner.

 Thinking proactively, I adjusted the rear vestibule into the open and vented position, and left the front vestibule unzipped a few inches above the ground, hoping a cross-breeze would prevent any interior condensation.
 The weather would drop to 55 degrees that night (down from a daytime high in the mid 70's), and I wanted to be prepared.